Current members

 Transmedia artist, theorist and musician based in Hamburg creating work under the label General Humanity.
-Member of the Dachverband Darstellende Künste Hamburg and from 2019-22 member of the VAMH organizing team.
+Board member of the Dachverband Darstellende Künste Hamburg since 2025 and from 2019-22 member of the VAMH / blurring edge organizing team.
 Her artistic work has been supported by the Fonds Darstellende Künste, the Musikfonds, the Behörde für Kultur und Medien Hamburg and the Hamburgische Kulturstiftung.
-Recent performances: EU, IROKO (Museu de Arte Contemporânea da Bahia, Salvador, 2024); Transcorporação (Theatre, Goethe-Institute Salvador-Bahia, 2024); PanEros (TONALi-Saal, Hamburg, 2023).
-Upcoming: Trance/Gender/Multiple Me (TONALi-Saal, 2025).
+Recent performances: Trance/Gender/Multiple Me (Zinnschmelze, Hamburg, 2025); EU, IROKO (Museu de Arte Contemporânea da Bahia, Salvador, 2024); Transcorporação (Goethe-Institute Salvador-Bahia, 2024); PanEros (TONALi, Hamburg, 2023).
+Recent films: Transcorporation (2025) and EARTH PULSE (2022).

 As an Assistant Professor at the School of Creative Media Hong Kong, she was founding member of Algorithmic Glitch Ensemble and Archetype Ensemble and member of Floating Projects where she curated “Interspecies Musicking” in 2017.
 Performances solo and with experimental musicians and dancers in Asia and Europe, including at XP, Beijing (2015); Kill the Silence / LUFF does Hong Kong Festival (2016); THE BOOK OF DAUGHTERS Festival (2017); and WIM Zurich (2019).

-From 2020-23 she directed four mulitmedia performances as part of blurred edges: ANIMAL ANCESTOR (2020); PEAK HUMANITY (2021; funding: Musikfonds / Neustart Kultur); EARTH PULSE / FUTURE EVE (2022); and PanEros (2023).
+As a visiting scholar at the Gender Studies Department, Central European University Budapest she founded the theory-performance project General Humanity which led to the performances IN THE MOOD FOR MUD (2018) and Postimage Operaaahhh!!!
+(2019) co-produced by Collegium Helveticum, ETH Zurich where she moved next.
+From 2020-23 she directed four performances for the blurred edges festival: ANIMAL ANCESTOR (2020); PEAK HUMANITY (2021; funding: Musikfonds / Neustart Kultur); EARTH PULSE / FUTURE EVE (2022); and PanEros (2023).
 In 2024, as a Visiting Professor at the Escola de Teatro der Universidade Federal da Bahia funded by the Behörde für Kultur und Medien Hamburg she conducted the performance project Eu/meus Orixás.
+In 2025, she was a Visiting Scholar at the Instituto de Humanidades, Artes e Ciências of the same university, where she collaborated with the research line Poetics of the Body.

 Her label General Humanity Musicking unites free improvisation and transspecies sound rituals (RUIDO DIVINO, 2022; musical collaboration: Rafael Andrade) and complex compositions: The album PEAK HUMANITY (2021; musical collaboration: Georgia Hoppe, Frantz Loriot and Marcia Lemke-Kern) experiments with octatonics; the album FUTURE EVE (2022; musical collaboration: Heloise Francesconi) mixes human and artificial voices with modular synth sounds, and the four-channel audio installation PAN-EROS (2023; musical collaboration: Luis Fernando Franco Duque) merges the voices of four women with the sounds of the Sierra Madre de Santa Marta, Colombia.